shwezhu/shwezhu.github.io/content/post/build-website/007-nginx.md

 }
 ```

+> You can get free TLS certificate from Cloudflare but you need get a domain first.
+Learn more: [Coudflare TLS encryption 520 Error Code & too Many Redirections - David's Blog](https://davidzhu.xyz/post/build-website/008-enable-cloudflare-reverse-proxy/)

-Because the 443 port is used by my first server, so I use 2087 port for my second server.
-I use Cloudflare for reverse proxy, Cloudflare only allows the following ports: 443, 2053, 2083, 2087, 2096, 8443.
+Because the 443 port is used by my file server, so I use 2087 port for my gbtbot server.
+I [use Cloudflare for reverse proxy](https://davidzhu.xyz/post/build-website/008-enable-cloudflare-reverse-proxy/), Cloudflare only allows the following ports: 443, 2053, 2083, 2087, 2096, 8443.
 So I choose 2087 port for this app.

 > Don't forget allow 2087 port on your server firewall with command `sudo ufw allow 2087`.